 c) Activate corners: Corners should be activated with ground floor uses and high-quality landscaping where appropriate.
-Blank walls and facades are to be minimised as the centre evolves over time.
+Blank walls and facades are to be minimised as the centre evolves over time. entries at ground level from the public domain and that building lobbies are clearly visible and publicly accessible.

-- Defined street functions: Each street to have a defined role and function: - Bunnerong Road (east edge) to function as the main public transport and pedestrian interface - Wentworth Avenue (south edge) to accommodate vehicular entries, exits and car parking in a landscaped setting - Westfield Drive (north edge) to continue essential loading services and ramp access, with improved pedestrian amenity, safety and pedestrian crossings. - Banks Avenue (west edge) future DA's to demonstrate how this precinct can be an improved place for pedestrians to meet, gather and enter to site.
+- d) Defined street functions: Each street to have a defined role and function: - Bunnerong Road (east edge) to function as the main public transport and pedestrian interface - Wentworth Avenue (south edge) to accommodate vehicular entries, exits and car parking in a landscaped setting - Westfield Drive (north edge) to continue essential loading services and ramp access, with improved pedestrian amenity, safety and pedestrian crossings. - Banks Avenue (west edge) future DA's to demonstrate how this precinct can be an improved place for pedestrians to meet, gather and enter to site.